Table of Contents

 Product quality is arguably one of the most important metrics in customer retention.
 Shoppers who are disappointed with your goods or services are unlikely to return.
 If anything, they will leave negative feedback, discouraging other potential shoppers.

 Of course, there are cases when you cannot ensure product quality.
-For example, when you are operating on the dropshipping business model.
+For example, when you are operating on the dropshipping business model or Amazon Store.

 Nevertheless, as soon as you notice negative comments coming from the shoppers, treat it as a warning sign and get to the bottom of the problem.
 Quality control should be a priority.